Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Gaussian Arimoto--Blahut Algorithms for Gaussian Vector BC with Private Messages

-where $q(\cdot,\cdot)$ is the joint pdf of the Gaussian vectors $U$ and $V$, $(a)$ holds by $X=V+U$, and $(b)$ holds by the independence of $U$ and $V$.
-Upon replacing the conditional probabilities $q(v|z)$ and $q(u|v,y)$ by the free variables $Q(v|z)$ and $Q(u|v,y)$, respectively, we define, with a slight abuse of notation, the quantity
+where $q(u)$ and $q(v)$ are the pdfs of the Gaussian vectors $U$ and $V$, respectively, $(a)$ holds by $X=V+U$, and $(b)$ holds by the independence of $U$ and $V$.
+Upon replacing the conditional probabilities $q(v|y_2)$ and $q(u|v,y_1)$ by the free variables $Q(v|y_2)$ and $Q(u|v,y_1)$, respectively, we define, with a slight abuse of notation, the quantity

 where